Latest UI/UX Design Trends of 2023 and Beyond

 The entire web and app design world is flooded with visuals and users are already overloaded with graphic information.
 Naturally, for designers, it became really difficult to hook the users easily.
 This is where the use of artwork in graphic interfaces became extremely important.

-Using hand-drawn illustration has become one of the major UI/UX design trends in 2022 and it is going to remain a mainstay in the scheme of things for designers in the future as well.
+Using hand-drawn illustrations has become one of the major UI/UX design trends in 2023 and it is going to remain a mainstay in the scheme of things for designers in the future as well.
 The funny or intuitive or suggestive artwork in graphic UI can do wonders in engaging the users instantly.

 Microinteractions will be dominant